 A native of North Carolina, Silver earned the B.A. degree in political science (summa cum laude) from St. Augustine’s College in Raleigh, N.C., and the M.A. and Ph.D. degrees in political science from Atlanta University (now Clark Atlanta University).
 He also engaged in summer study at Oxford University, APS-Stanford University, and the American Judicature Society.

 A member of AABHE or an LMI alumnus will nominate the LMI alumnus for the award.
 The nominator must submit a complete set of nomination materials that must include: (1) a CV/Resume of the nominee; (2) a recommendation statement written by the nominator about how the nominee exemplifies the values of leadership and mentoring; and (3) two letters of recommendation in support of the nominee.
 Specifically, individuals writing the recommendation letters (submitted on organizational letterhead) should include direct observations of the nominee in leadership and mentoring activities within the profession and/or civic activities.

-Nominations are accepted on a rolling basis for consideration.
+Recommendations for nominations are accepted on a rolling basis for consideration.

 A complete set of nomination materials should be submitted via email to: email@example.com with the subject heading “Silver LMI Alumni Award Nomination”.